-Authentication and Authorization of Requests
+Table A.2.1-2 Mca: Common Request Output Parameters

-Upon reception of requests across the Mca reference, the request originator is authenticated and the request service capability is authorized when the:
+A.2.2 Authentication and Authorization of Requests

-Request originator has a service subscription for the request service capability.
+Upon reception of requests across the Mca reference, the request Originator is authenticated and the request service capability is authorized when the:

-Request originator is authorized for the request service capability.
+Request Originator has a M2M Service Subscription for the request service capability.

-A.2.1.1 receiveRequest
+Request Originator is authorized for the request service capability.

-A.2.1.1.1 Pre-conditions
+A.2.2.1 Pre-conditions

-The external identifiers for the request Originator, subscriptionId, from Orginator and to AE-ID are assigned to the Service Subscription.
+The external identifiers for the from AE-ID are assigned to a M2M Service Profile Identifier.

-A correlation between the service capability and the M2M authorization event has been defined in order to obtain the authorize the service capability.
+A correlation between the service capability and the M2M authorization event has been defined in order to authorize the service capability.

-A.2.1.1.2 Common Service Capability Parameters for Request Authentication and Authorization
+A.2.2.2 Common M2M Service Capability Parameters for Request Authentication and Authorization